 The Temporary Disability Plan was designed with ease of administration for employers and employees.
 Our partner, Lincoln Financial Group, reviews and makes a determination on all disability applications and handles administrative responsibilities for you, including an ongoing review of benefits to verify continued disability.

 Generally, the temporary disability benefit equals 60 percent of the employee’s effective salary, up to $290,000, paid weekly.
 These benefits are considered sick pay.

 Disability benefits are reduced by income sources such as state-mandated disability benefits and workers' compensation.

 A valuable feature of this coverage is that, if an employee has other benefits through the Board of Pensions, these benefits must continue during the temporary disability, subject to your policies and Benefits Plan rules.

 The cost of the Temporary Disability Plan is $0.45 per $10 of weekly salary.
 For example, if the employee's annual salary is $40,000, the cost of the coverage is $34.62 per month, for a total of $415.38 per year*.

-Either you or the employee may pay the full cost for temporary disability benefits coverage.
-If the employer pays the cost, disability benefits are taxable when paid to the member.
-If the member pays for the coverage, disability benefits are tax-free when paid to the member.
+Either you or the employee may pay the full cost of the coverage.
+If you pay the cost, disability benefits are taxable when paid to the employee.
+If the employee pays for the coverage, the benefits are tax-free when paid to the employee.